What is the Statute of Limitations on Personal Injury Claims in New York?

 When you sustain injuries in an accident, your priority is to focus on healing and recovery.
 Unfortunately, the statute of limitations won’t wait for you, and you might miss the deadline, reducing your chances of recovering compensation from the at-fault party.
 That’s why it’s crucial to contact skilled insurance claims attorneys in Manhattan as soon as possible.

-They can help you handle the legal aspects of your case, such as insuring that you file within the statute of limitations.
+They can help you handle the legal aspects of your case, such as ensuring that you file within the statute of limitations.
 They can also help you fight for the total compensation you deserve.
 We have skilled and knowledgeable personal injury attorneys at Mark E. Seitelman Law Offices to help you with your case.
 Call us at 332-244-1106 to schedule a FREE case evaluation.